qmtran/openstack-labs/lab-00/README.md

     If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `sudo reboot`

+      It may take around 180 seconds for the machine to fully powercycle.

 ## Log back into jumper, install git, and clone your forked repository